How Do I Get New Massage Clients?

 Running a business has multiple layers, with many moving parts.
 But it all starts with a standard foundation.
 You may have already built some of the foundation, but left it unfinished as you try to juggle other tasks.
 You may have laid a great foundation, but have no idea what to do next.
 Or maybe you’ve found that your growth has plateaued.

 We’ve got ideas here for everyone, whether you’re just starting up or elbow-deep in massage oil and business building.
-All the resources we link to are free, and we made our Essential Steps to Market a New Massage Practice webcast recording available for free as well!
+And you can listen to the podcast about this topic here!

 So how do you get new massage clients?
 Here’s my answer.